-In \cite{BdRHHLPSz}, the authors have shown that if $\mathcal{L}$ is a line configuration on the complex projective plane, then $h(\mathbb{P}^{2}_{\mathbb{C}}; {\rm Sing}(\mathcal{L})) \geq -4$.
-In particular, this result proves the existence of a uniform bound on the Harbourne constants of lines configurations on $\mathbb{P}^2_\C$.
-In this section, we prove that there exists a uniform bound on Harbourne constants for line configurations on smooth hypersurfaces of degree $d$ in $\mathbb{P}^3_\C$, for any $d \geq 4$.
-Notice that this is a rather strong statement compared to \cite[Main Result]{Pokora}.
-The proof is divided into two parts: in the first one, we deal with the case of connected configurations of lines, whereas in the second one we handle the general case of arbitrary configurations.
+In \cite{BdRHHLPSz}, the authors have shown that if $\mathcal{L}$ is a line configuration on the complex projective plane, then $h(\mathbb{P}^{2}_{\mathbb{C}}; \mathcal{L}) \geq -4$.
+In particular, this result proves the existence of a uniform bound on the H-constants of line configurations on $\mathbb{P}^2_\C$.
+In this section, we will prove that there exists a uniform bound on Harbourne constants for line configurations on smooth hypersurfaces of degree $d$ in $\mathbb{P}^3_\C$ for any $d \geq 4$.
+It is worth mentioning that the first non-trivial case $d=3$ was fully described in \cite[Proposition 4.1]{Pokora}.

+Our interest in this direction arises because of the following observation.
+In \cite{RP2015}, we studied the local negativity phenomenon for transversal configurations of smooth rational curves on surfaces with numerically trivial canonical class: we provide a bound for their H-constants and we show this bound to be quite accurate in many examples (K3 surfaces or Enriques surfaces).
+However, even in the easy case of line arrangements of quartics surfaces in $\IP^3_\C$ (which are K3 surfaces), this estimate turns out to be not as accurate.
+In fact, let $S \subset \mathbb{P}^3_\C$ be the Schur quartic surface, namely the hypersurface of $\mathbb{P}^3_\C$ given by the following equation:

+Let us consider a configuration $L$ consisting of four lines meeting at a unique point (see, for example, \cite[Example 3.5]{RP2015}).
+By Theorem \ref{bound}, we conclude that $h(S_{4};L) \geq -68$, while a direct computation shows that $h(S_{4};L) = -12$.
+This observation motivated us in pursuing a detailed study of configurations of lines on complete intersection surfaces $X \subset \mathbb{P}^{n+2}_\C$.
+As a further motivation, let us also mention here that, up to now, the most negative values of H-constants were obtained using line configurations on smooth hypersurfaces.
+Our analysis is divided into two parts: in order to show the main ideas, we first deal with the case of hypersurfaces in $\IP^3$.
+Afterwards, we will see how the general case follows from the hypersurface case.\\

-First, we need to define connected configurations of lines.
-Let $X$ be a smooth surface of degree $d \geq 4$, and let $\mathcal{L}$ be a configuration of lines on $X$.
+To start with, we need to define connected configurations of lines.
+Let $X$ be a smooth hypersurface of degree $d \geq 4$, and let $\mathcal{L}$ be a configuration of lines on $X$.
 We say that $\mathcal{L}$ is \emph{connected} if the union of the lines in $\mathcal{L}$ is connected as a subset of $\mathbb{P}^3_\C$.
-Let us observe that if $\mathcal L$ is a connected configuration of $k \geq 2$ lines on $X$, then
+Let us also observe that if $\mathcal L$ is a (connected) configuration of $k \geq 2$ lines on $X$, then

-We move on to stating the most interesting result of this section.
+We move on to stating the main result for hypersurfaces.